The Dawn of Everything: Critical reception and sales

 The book entered The New York Times best-seller list at No. 2 for the week of November 28, 2021, while its German translation entered Der Spiegel Bestseller list at No.1.
 It was named a Sunday Times, Observer and BBC History Book of the Year.
 The book was shortlisted for the Orwell Prize for Political Writing.
-Historian David Edgerton, who chaired the judges panel, praised the book, saying it "genuinely is a new history of humanity" and a "celebration of human freedom and possibility, based on a reexamination of prehistory, opening up the past to make new futures possible.”
-Writing for The Hindu, G. Sampath noted that two strands run through the book: "the consolidation of a corpus of archaeological evidence, and a history of ideas."
-Inspired by "the rediscovery of an unknown past," he asks, "can humanity imagine a future that's more worthy of itself?"
+Historian David Edgerton, who chaired the judges panel, praised the book, saying it "genuinely is a new history of humanity" and a "celebration of human freedom and possibility, based on a reexamination of prehistory, opening up the past to make new futures possible."